-A dental exam is required for each student in first, third and seventh grades.
+A Dental exam is required upon entrance to school (Kindergarten or grade 1), third and seventh grades.
 Parents are urged to have these examinations performed by family dentists because they have the facilities in their offices to provide thorough examinations and are in the best position to recommend immediate steps for any needed care.

 Dental examination forms are available in each school or by clicking here.
 Examination forms completed by the family dentist should be returned to the school by September.